hpc-carpentry/hpc-carpentry.github.io/pages/community.md

 * [Update](https://amy.software-carpentry.org/forms/update_profile/) your instructor profile
 * For more information, contact [Erin Becker](mailto:ebecker@carpentries.org).

-### Mentoring
+### Instructor Development

-Mentoring is how our global instructors come together to support each other and develop new teaching and technical skills.
-We create an open and inviting environment through Instructor discussion sessions and project-based small mentorship groups.
+Instructor development is how our global instructors come together to support each other and develop new teaching and technical skills.
+We create an open and inviting environment through community discussion sessions and project-based small mentorship groups.

 #### Mentoring Groups